spiral/docs/database/query-builders.md

 ```

 > You can also pass requested PDO parameter type as second argument: `new Parameter(1, PDO::PARAM_INT)`.
-> Internally every value passed into where method are going to be wrapped using Parameter class.
+> Internally, every value passed into the `where` method is going to be wrapped using the Parameter class.

-You can implement ParameterInterface if you want to declare your own parameter wrappers with custom logic.
+You can implement ParameterInterface if you want to declare your parameter wrappers with custom logic.

 #### SQL Fragments and Expressions
 QueryBuilders allow you to replace some of where statements with custom SQL code or expression.
 Use `Spiral\Database\Injections\Fragment`